ncallister/BatterySimulator/README.md

       * The money loss from not feeding into the grid
     * The total amount used from the battery rather than the grid
       * The money saved
+    * Note: Percentages are of total power fed into grid in the original data set
   * A summary of the financial stats
     * Total money saved
     * Money saved per day